kennedineri/skills-github-pages/_posts/NYC-Traffic-Collisions-Forecasting.md

 Date: 2025-01-30
 -------

 This project is written in R and uses time series data to predict the frequency of traffic collisions in New York City using factors such as temperature, windspeed, precipitation, date, and others.
-The models created were capable of identfying a cyclical trend in traffic collisions demonstrating that certain days of the week yielded more traffic collisions than others.
+The models created were capable of anticipating a number of traffic collisions using the cyclical trends demonstrating that certain days of the week yielded more traffic collisions than others.

 The code for this project is available here: https://github.com/kennedineri/nyc-traffic-forecasting/blob/main/Forecasting_Final.R